 While function is the most important aspect of any kitchen tool, aesthetics make a difference in how you relate to it.
 Rolling pins are tinged with nostalgia for real or imagined mothers and grandmothers, and they are your tactile connection with the dough you shape.
 The better experience you get with a hand-tuned pin starts with opening the box.
 Like the Vermont Rolling Pin and Tomnuk models, the Whetstone came neatly packed in an appropriate-size box (pins from Target and Amazon came in outrageously large packages) that makes you feel like it came from a person, not a warehouse.
 Turned on a vintage Powermatic 90 lathe and hand-finished in Indiana from Indiana Rock Maple, it arrives with care instructions and a little piece of fine sandpaper for keeping it perfectly smooth.
 The ends are gently rounded off instead of bluntly cut like a mass-produced pin.
 Unlike those more basic rolling pins, it is already treated with mineral oil, so it is ready to use right away.
 It feels like a special object that you will want to care for well and keep forever.
 We think you’re likely to do a lot more baking if you have a tool like this.
 Thanks for the recommendation, Remodelista!

-We wavered about recommending a $30 pin when one that costs $10-16 does the job just fine.
+We wavered about recommending one of the more-expensive pins we tested when one that costs around $10 to $16 does the job just fine.
 If you bake only a few times a year or are just starting out, you may want to spend as little money as possible on a rolling pin and go for our budget pick.
 On the other hand, a rolling pin that’s less frustrating to use presents a big advantage that might make you want to bake more often.
 An extra $15-$19 isn’t much to spend on a tool that will last you a lifetime.
 We think it’s money well spent.

 *At the time of publishing, the price was $17.